bezmoradi/tutorials/go/function.md

 }
 ```

--   As another example we have:
+Bear in mind the inside the `doMath` function, the type of the third argument(`operation`) is `func(a, b int) int` meaning that is must be a function which accepts two input params of type integers and returns an integer as well.
+As another example we have:

 ```go
 package main